 Data is an essential building block of modern societies, and we are constantly producing more of it: citizens create data while browsing the internet, booking travel, or buying clothes online, and public bodies generate data from weather tracking and traffic monitoring.
-So, you might not be surprised to hear that the quantity of data that exists is expected to multiply by five between 2018 and 2025.

 In the digital age, we are able to process these vast quantities of data faster than we ever imagined and put it to an almost endless variety of uses.
 Used correctly, data can bring benefits to citizens such as personalised medicines, cheaper public services, safer and cleaner public transport, and much more.